 VP Land North American Shale Production, BHP Billiton Petroleum (Americas) Inc.

 After retiring, began a consulting career working on projects in the USA and Australia for various clients including BG and BHP Billiton.
-Officially joined BHP Billiton as an employee in January 2012 as Vice President Land in the North America Shale Production Division.
+Officially joined BHP Billiton as Vice President of Land in the North America Shale Production Division in January 2012.

 Family: Married (wife; Cathy) with 2 children (Brittany 23, John 18)

 Brittany graduated from Southern Methodist University (SMU) in Dallas with a Mechanical Engineering Degree (Biomedical specialization) and works for TD Industries in Dallas.